History of Harringay (prehistory–1750)

-During this period Harringay emerged from the mist of prehistory as a thickly forested area of southern England.
-By 1750 most of the forest had been cleared for agriculture, although settlement was still sparse.
+Harringay, the modern-day northern district of London, emerged from the mist of prehistory as a thickly forested area of southern England.
+By 1750, most of the forest had been cleared for agriculture, although settlement was still sparse.

 Prehistory to Domesday

-About 60 million years ago the area lay in a sea bed of clay, 180 metres deep in water.
-Once Britain's land mass emerged from beneath the water, the area was part of the hinterland of the swamps and marshes of the Thames.
-Plenty of fossil evidence has been discovered that shows mammoths, hippos, hyenas and rhinoceros once roamed thereabouts.
+About 60 million years ago, the area lay on a seabed of clay 180 metres deep underwater.
+Once Britain's landmass emerged from beneath the water, the area was part of the hinterland of the swamps and marshes of the Thames.
+Plenty of fossil evidence has been discovered that shows mammoths, hippos, hyenas, and rhinoceroses once roamed thereabouts.
 In the Ice Age, Harringay was at the edge of a huge glacial mass that reached as far south as Muswell Hill.
 There is evidence of both Stone Age and Bronze Age activity in the immediate vicinity; Stone Age implements, estimated as 200,000 years old, were unearthed in the Finsbury Park Area and near Stoke Newington.
 A 4,000-year-old bronze dagger, now in the possession of the British Museum, was found in Hornsey.